mowgliamu/CreateAPIwithPython/README.md

 The API is up-and-running at [https://bookapi-297922.uc.r.appspot.com/books], which has been created using Google Cloud App Engine.
 All the source and configuration files are located in `src/`.

 ## Running the test with mock data
-Clone/download the `example`.
+Clone/download the `example` directory.
 A small book database has been provided in `mock.csv`.
 To post the entries in the database using the API, run the following:

 `pip3 install -r requirements.txt`